-The 8th storm of the winter and the first of February 2016 was due in on the afternoon of Monday, February 1st, they said.
+The 8th storm of the winter and the first of the month of February 2016 was due in on the afternoon of Monday, February 1st.

-I had formed only a vague sketch outline of what I planned to do on my day off and part of that involved getting out on the fells in the Lake District.
+I had formed only a vague sketch outline of what I planned to do on my day of.

-But as the threat of Henry moved up the news-cycle on Sunday afternoon, it became obvious that Monday was going to be a write off.
+But as the threat of Henry moved up the news-cycle on Sunday afternoon, it became clear to me that my fell walking on Monday was going to be a write off.

 The more I stewed on the disappointment of what this meant for my day off, the more an idea began to form.